SungHoHong2/Leetcode-Experiment/medium/Search_in_Rotated_Sorted_Array/README.md

             # if the pivot is larger than the left side
             #        L   P   R
             # ex) [4,5,6,7,0,1,2,3]
             # search for the right area
+        pass

     def binarySearch(self,nums, target, left, right):
         # loop until the whole array is searched